wireapp/backup-export-tool/README.md

 ### Bare metal JVM
 One needs C library Libsodium installed.
 To install it, one should use [official documentation](https://libsodium.gitbook.io/doc/), or to use included binaries.
+One should use Java 8 to run the tool, but Java 11 seems to be working as well.

 To create executable `jar` please run `mvn package -DskipTests=true` which produces `target/backup-export.jar`.
 Generic way how to run the tool is following: